bubner/Bezier/README.md

 - Add up to 171 points (`double` datatype precision)
 - Remove individual or all points
 - Edit points and reflect changes dynamically and instantly (like Desmos)
+- Scrub along a vector by interpolation ratio `t` with a slider or animation
-- Adjust resolution of rendered curve
+- Adjust resolution (delta t) of rendered curve

 ### TODO
-- Slider/animation for interpolation ratio t
-- Drawpoint construction lines (as per resolution)
+- Drawpoint construction lines for t slider
 - Coordinate plane
+- Ability to make multiple Bezier curves